What do small grants cover?

 - Requests that advance the goals of the project we fund.

 - Requests that have clearly defined objectives.

 How can I apply?

-- Download the Small Grants application, email request to firstname.lastname@example.org.
+- Download the Small Grants application and email the completed form to firstname.lastname@example.org.

-- Program Officers will send approval of the small grants in writing.
+- Program Officers send approval of small grants in writing.